Learning to Learn with Contrastive Meta-Objective: Meta-Learning with

 where $\{\kappa_k\}_{k=1}^K$ are $K$ subsets sampled from $\cD^{\text{tr}}_\tau\cup\cD^{\text{val}}_\tau$ using a specific sampling strategy $\pi_\kappa$.
 In each episode, given a batch $\bb$ of task containing $B$ tasks, the overall inner-task distance is averaged as $d^{\text{in}}=\frac{1}{B}\sum_{\tau\in\bm{b}}d^{\text{in}}_\tau$.

-\textbf{Obtaining Inter-Task Distance.~} Since the goal of meta-learning is to improve performance on unseen tasks, it is crucial for the meta-learner $g$ to generalize well across diverse tasks.
+\textit{Obtaining Inter-Task Distance.~} Discrimination is achieved by maximizing inter-task distance.
+Since the goal of meta-learning is to improve performance on unseen tasks, it is crucial for the meta-learner $g$ to generalize well across diverse tasks.
 Given the natural assumption that different tasks require distinct task-specific models, it is essential that $g$ can learn to differentiate between tasks—i.e., possess strong discrimination capabilities.
 To enhance task-level generalization, we define the inter-task distance $d^{\text{out}}$, which should be maximized to encourage $g$ to learn distinct models for different tasks.
-Specifically, for any two tasks $\tau \neq \tau'$ during meta-training, we aim to maximize the distance between their respective representations, $\bm{e}^*_{\tau}$ and $\bm{e}^*_{\tau'}$.
+Specifically, for any two tasks $\tau \neq \tau'$ during meta-training, we maximize the distance between their respective representations, $\bm{e}^*_{\tau}$ and $\bm{e}^*_{\tau'}$.
 To make this practical within the mini-batch episodic training paradigm, we compute $d^{\text{out}}$ across a batch of tasks sampled in each episode: